yusufmunircloud/AWS-Projects/Web App Workshops /Multi-Tier App/PHP Deployment.md

 - Ensure that the AMI is created after successful deployment for future use.

 **Next Steps:**
-- In the next video, we will delve into further AWS services and functionalities.
+- next, we will delve into further AWS services and functionalities.
-- Good luck with your work, and see you in the next video!